-In the 12 months to 31 March 2023 the investment return on the Scheme's assets is estimated to have been -2.4% per annum.
-As the Fund has a positive cash flow the market value of assets at 31 March 2023 are unchanged since the formal valuation.
+Investment returns on the Fund's assets over the three years to 31 March 2025 have been higher than assumed at the previous actuarial valuation.
+The Fund also has a positive cash flow and so the market value of assets at 31 March 2025 has increased since the formal valuation.